ByErdem/KamuSmDigitalSignature/README.md

 Timestamp according to Electronic Signature Law No. 5070: A record confirmed by an electronic signature by an electronic certificate service provider for the purpose of determining when an electronic data is produced, altered, sent, received and / or recorded.

 KamuSM api uses only in Turkey.
 According to Kamusm firm support teams, currently this api supports only Cades + Bes signature.
 You can't use timestamped signature on android.
 But you can sign timestamp signature on server with using LTV upgrade.
-This is not easily found information.
+This information can't find easily.
 Also, I shared project file follows.
 In this project, there is Cades + Bes signature example.

 https://drive.google.com/open?id=0B0EyQ45rOAFuSXhIa0k5YlVBTzg